RabishaX/RabishaX/README.md

 - ✦ &nbsp;**Clean, maintainable code** — structure and readability over cleverness
 - ✦ &nbsp;**UI instinct** — I care about how things look *and* how they work
 - ✦ &nbsp;**Systems thinking** — I design the whole flow before writing the first line
-- ✦ &nbsp;**Real-world delivery** — client projects, live dashboards, production workflows
+- ✦ &nbsp;**API & automation mindset** — every repetitive process is a problem to solve with code
 - ✦ &nbsp;**Relentless learning** — I don't wait to be taught; I build to understand

 ---